 According to the Asthma and Allergy Foundation of America, approximately 35 million people in the US suffer from pollen allergies, or hay fever.
 Unfortunately, fall allergies and the flu and cold share some of the same symptoms: sneezing, a runny or stuffy nose; coughing; itchy nose and throat; and dark circles under the eyes.

 - Time – Flu and cold symptoms typically appear and clear over the course of a few days; but allergic reactions occur almost immediately and can last a long time, even year-round if you’re continuously exposed to the allergen.

-- Treatment – Flu and cold viruses have to run their course, but allergy symptoms like postnasal drip and swollen, watery and/or itchy eyes can be improved with proper treatment.
+- Treatment – Colds and the flu have to run their course, but allergy symptoms like postnasal drip and swollen, watery and/or itchy eyes can be improved with proper treatment.

 - Temperature – If you have a fever, you more than likely have the flu or a cold.

 Knowing how to identify the source of your symptoms makes treatment much easier.
 However, as with many things in life, the best defense is a good offense.
-Just like we take measures to limit the threat of flu viruses and colds, we can also do a few easy things to help safeguard against hay fever.
+Just like we take measures to limit the threat of colds and the flu, we can also do a few easy things to help safeguard against hay fever.
 The first step is to understand common fall allergens.

 Safeguard against Fall Allergies